MarkDYabut/my-write/src/content/post2.md

 Goals are for setting a direction, and systems are for making progress in that direction.

-> "If You Commit to Nothing, You'll Be Distracted By Everything"

-- James Clear
+> "If You Commit to Nothing, You'll Be Distracted By Everything" <br /> - James Clear

 ## Inspirations